sh-maker/validate-south-african-id/README.md

     # cd validate-south-african-id

 -Backend (Django)
-    # change the directory using command "cd backend\id_checker_project"
+    # change the directory using the command "cd backend\id_checker_project"
-    # Install all the requirement required "pip install -r requirements.txt"
+    # Install all the requirements required "pip install -r requirements.txt"
     # Apply Migrations:
         -> python manage.py makemigrations
         -> python manage.py migrate
-    # Run the server using command "python manage.py runserver"
+    # Run the server using the command "python manage.py runserver"

 -Frontend (React)
-    # change the directory using command "cd frontend\sa-id_checker"
+    # change the directory using the command "cd frontend\sa-id_checker"
-    # Install npm using command "npm install"
+    # Install npm using the command "npm install"
-    # Run the server using command "npm start"
+    # Run the server using the command "npm start"

 -------------------------------------------------------------------------------------------------------------------------------
 USAGE: